-- 39. On 11 October 2013, at the 7th meeting of the Special Political and Decolonization Committee (Fourth Committee) at the sixty-eighth session of the General Assembly, the representative of the United Kingdom stated that the relationship of the Government of the United Kingdom with its overseas territories was a modern one based on partnership, shared values and the right of the people of each Territory to choose to remain British.
-Should the people of a Territory choose to remain British, the United Kingdom would maintain and deepen its special relationship with them. - 40.
-The representative went on to say that since the publication in June 2012 by the Government of the United Kingdom of the white paper entitled "The Overseas
+46. On 10 October 2014, at the 5th meeting of the Special Political and Decolonization Committee (Fourth Committee) during the sixty-ninth session of the General Assembly, the representative of the United Kingdom stated that the relationship of the Government of the United Kingdom with its overseas territories was modern and based on partnership, shared values and the right of the people of each territory to determine whether to remain British.
+Should the people of a territory choose to remain British, the United Kingdom would maintain and deepen its special relationship with them.

-Territories: security, success and sustainability", the United Kingdom had been working closely with the territories to develop that partnership further.
+47. He went on to say that, since the publication in June 2012 by the Government of the United Kingdom of a white paper entitled The Overseas Territories: Security, Success and Sustainability, the United Kingdom had been working closely with the territories to develop that partnership further.
 His Government had a fundamental responsibility to ensure the security and good governance of its overseas territories.
-The United Kingdom had strengthened the annual meeting with leaders of the Territory by transforming the meeting into a joint ministerial council and had given it a clear mandate to lead work to review and implement the strategy and the commitments set out in the white paper (see A/C.4/68/SR.7).

-41. At the second meeting of the Overseas Territories Joint Ministerial Council, held in London on 26 November 2013, the United Kingdom and leaders of the overseas territories agreed on a communiqué that included the following passage setting out the joint position of the United Kingdom and the overseas territories on self-determination:
+The United Kingdom had strengthened the annual meeting with territory leaders into a Joint Ministerial Council and had given it a clear mandate to lead work to review and implement the strategy and the commitments set out in the white paper.
+48. At the third meeting of the Overseas Territories Joint Ministerial Council, held in London on 2 and 3 December 2014, the United Kingdom and overseas territory leaders agreed upon a communiqué that included the following passage setting out the joint position of the United Kingdom and the overseas territories on selfdetermination: